comp423-23f/csxl-final-team-e9/docs/extending-drop-in-reservation-design-doc.md

 **What concerns exist for security and privacy of data?
 Should the capabilities you are implementing be specific to only certain users or roles?**

-When Sally Student makes a reservation, only Sally Student, Amy Ambassador, and Rhonda Root should be able to cancel or extend the reservation.
+When Sally Student makes a reservation, only Sally Student, Amy Ambassador, and Rhonda Root should be able to see or cancel the reservation.
 Other students should not be able to cancel, extend, or even view Sally Student's reservation.
-If Sally Student wants to extend their reservation but cannot because the next time slot is already reserved by another student, Sally should not be able to see exactly who has a reservation after them, just that they cannot extend theirs.
 Only Amy Ambassador and Rhonda Root should be able to see which students have current and scheduled reservations.
+If Sally Student want to extend her reservation but is not permitted to, due to time constraints or other reservations, she should not be able to access the extension page by URL path /coworking/reservation/{id}/extension.
+That specific page should only be accessible to users who can extend their reservations.